2016 INDIE GRANTS FUNDING CYCLE IS NOW CLOSED. THE 2017 CYCLE WILL OPEN IN MARCH 2017. PLEASE CHECK BACK HERE OFTEN FOR

 Only one project may be submitted by a single applicant.
 However, that same applicant may be listed as a co-applicant on other projects submitted.

 When will I find out if my script is funded?

-Funding decisions are tentatively scheduled to be made by August, 2015.
+Funding decisions are tentatively scheduled to be made in August, 2016.
 Once the independent selection panel makes their decisions, all applicants will be informed of their project's status.

 How would I receive production funds, if funded?

 The Indie Grant is a partial reimbursement grant.
 Filmmakers selected for funding sign a contract with Trident Technical College, outlining all the terms laid out in the application.
 After signing the contract, filmmakers will receive 50% of the to-be-determined funding amount.
 The remaining 50% will be provided as reimbursement.
 Funded filmmakers must provide all receipts and other documentation showing the funds were spent in the approved manner before the final 50% reimbursement is provided.
 But don't worry, it's not as complicated as it may sound.
 And Indie Grants staff will work with funded filmmakers to make the process as simple and seamless as possible.